-The extensive function block library RexLib, which is a standard part of the REXYGEN system, is divided into smaller sets of logically related blocks, the so-called categories (sublibraries).
-A separate chapter is devoted to each category, introducing the general properties of the whole category and its blocks followed by a detailed description of individual function blocks.
+The extensive function block library RexLib, which is a standard part of the REXYGEN system, is divided into smaller sets of logically related blocks, the so-called categories (sub-libraries).
+A separate chapter is devoted to each category, introducing the general properties of the whole category and its blocks, followed by a detailed description of individual function blocks.

-The content of individual chapters of this manual is following:
+The content of individual chapters of this manual is as follows: